tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   ![archery-probability-distribution](Images/archery-probability-distribution.png)

-* Because the mean of a normal distribution is considered to be at the `50th` quantile, confidence intervals are usually set around the mean or `0.50` quantile.
+* Because the mean of a normal distribution is considered to be at the `50th` quantile, confidence intervals are usually set around the mean, or `0.50` quantile.
 Therefore, a `95%` confidence interval would have quantiles set at `0.025` and `0.975` rather than something like `0.05` and `1.00`.

   ![archery-quantiles](Images/archery-quantiles.png)